CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/wms-handheld-device-client/overview.md

 ### DataWedge

 :::note
-If you are using Motorola or Symbol devices, the DataWedge service must be turned off for the WMS application to function correctly.
+If you are using Motorola or Symbol devices, the DataWedge service must be turned off for the CompuTec WMS application to function correctly.
 Ensure that the service is disabled before running the application.
 :::

 ## Installation